Featured combination

 Interior choice matters more than people think.
 Warm leather or rare trim can turn a familiar exterior into a standout spec, while a weak interior can flatten an otherwise strong color.

-Use the palette for completeness, then use the featured combinations to understand which specs enthusiasts actually talk about and search for.
+Use the complete palette for reference, then use the featured combinations to understand which specifications enthusiasts actually discuss and search for.